thelo-gaultier/docker-workshop-installation/2-docker-concept/README.md

 77609b91727a hello-world "/hello" 10 minutes ago Exited (0) 10 minutes ago         grave_pike
 ```

-In the previous section we started two containers and the command docker ps -a shows that both of them are exited.
+As we started containers ( step 0 and installation), the command docker ps -a shows that both of them are exited.
 Note that Docker has generated random names for the containers (the last column).
 In your case, these names can be different.

 * Step 3 : Let’s run the command docker images to show all the images on your local system: